Australian House of Representatives: Committees

 In addition to the work of the main chamber, the House of Representatives also has a large number of committees which deal with matters referred to them by the main House.
-They provide the opportunity for all Members to ask questions of ministers and public officials as well as conduct inquiries, examine policy and legislation.
-Once a particular inquiry is completed the members of the committee can then produce a report, to be tabled in Parliament, outlining what they have discovered as well as any recommendations that they have produced for the Government to consider.
+They provide the opportunity for all MPs to ask questions of ministers and public officials as well as conduct inquiries, examine policy and legislation.
+Once a particular inquiry is completed the members of the committee can then produce a report, to be tabled in Parliament, outlining what they have discovered as well as any recommendations that they have produced for the government to consider.

-The ability of the Houses of Parliament to establish committees is referenced in Section 49 of the Constitution, which states that, "The powers, privileges, and immunities of the Senate and of the House of Representatives, and of the members and the committees of each House, shall be such as are declared by the Parliament, and until declared shall be those of the Commons House of Parliament of the United Kingdom, and of its members and committees, at the establishment of the Commonwealth."

-Parliamentary committees can be given a wide range of powers.
+The ability of the chambers of Parliament to establish committees is given in section 49 of the Constitution, which states that, "The powers, privileges, and immunities of the Senate and of the House of Representatives, and of the members and the committees of each House, shall be such as are declared by the Parliament, and until declared shall be those of the Commons House of Parliament of the United Kingdom, and of its members and committees, at the establishment of the Commonwealth."Parliamentary committees can be given a wide range of powers.
 One of the most significant powers is the ability to summon people to attend hearings in order to give evidence and submit documents.
-Anyone who attempts to hinder the work of a Parliamentary committee may be found to be in contempt of Parliament.
+Anyone who attempts to hinder the work of a Parliamentary committee may be found to be in contempt of parliament.
 There are a number of ways that witnesses can be found in contempt.
 These include refusing to appear before a committee when summoned, refusing to answer a question during a hearing or to produce a document, or later being found to have lied to or misled a committee.
 Anyone who attempts to influence a witness may also be found in contempt.
 Other powers include, the ability to meet throughout Australia, to establish subcommittees and to take evidence in both public and private hearings.

-Proceedings of committees are considered to have the same legal standing as proceedings of Parliament, they are recorded by Hansard, except for private hearings, and also operate under Parliamentary privilege.
+Proceedings of committees are considered to have the same legal standing as proceedings of Parliament, they are recorded by Hansard, except for private hearings, and also operate under parliamentary privilege.
 Every participant, including committee members and witnesses giving evidence, are protected from being prosecuted under any civil or criminal action for anything they may say during a hearing.
 Written evidence and documents received by a committee are also protected.